Cornwall (seaside, surfing and seals!)

 Local heathland habitats have declined by around 85% in just 150 years, so restoring them can help a range of local birds including cuckoos, yellowhammers, grasshopper warblers & stonechats.
 Along with helping local willow tits (one of England’s rarest birds) and the rare marsh fritillary butterfly.

-Cornwall’s Ancient Standing Stones
+Discover the Ancient Standing Stones of Cornwall

 Cornish standing stones Gill Wild